-But, first, let’s examine where a managed service provider fits into today’s IT environment in a bit more detail.
+Let’s examine where a managed service provider fits into today’s IT environment in more detail.

 There are many reasons why enterprises may decide to hire an MSP.
 The advantages listed below will help you build a case for a managed services provider.

 If you do it for no other reason, do it for the cost-benefit.
 First, there is the most direct financial benefit where you retain the services of highly qualified IT staff at a cheaper rate.
 By outsourcing skilled expertise, you can quickly reduce your direct payroll costs.

 In addition to lower costs, you also save money on all the peripherals that come with keeping your IT staff happy.
 For example, you don’t have to worry about healthcare benefits or retirement plans when working with an MSP — it’s already included in their price tag!

 You enjoy further cost savings by eliminating upfront capital expenditure for hardware, software, and licenses.
 The MSP will already have the latest technology and can implement it quickly in your environment.